mlockrey/React-For-Beginners-Transcriptions/03 - Writing your first Component.md

 Before we write our first component, and before we can write some React code we actually need the React library first, similarly to before you can write JQuery you need to load in the JQuery library.

 So you might think let's go to our HTML file and load in react.js like that and then it'll be magically available for us.
-Hower writing modern JavaScript applications we use something called commonjs where you can use a package manager to install your dependencies (and when I say dependencies I mean a JQuery plugin or something like that).
+However writing modern JavaScript applications we use something called commonjs where you can use a package manager to install your dependencies (and when I say dependencies I mean a JQuery plugin or something like that).

 And we'll use commonjs to 'require' them.
 So the way that works is you go into your terminal - and you don't have to do this, because I've already installed all the dependencies for you - but let's say you wanted to include some sort of new dependencies that you want.